freignat91/mlearning/README.md

 Then you can:
   - start/stop the simulation and use "next step" button to move tick after tick and see result
   - speed up/down the server (down to be able to see the moves, up to let train the network faster)
-  - click on an ant on the graphical representation select it
-  - click on "AddFoods" button and then on the virtual space to add a new food group
+  - Button "Stop renew"/"start renew" is a toggle to:
-  - click on "Stop food renew" to stop the food to be replace in the clicked groups when they reach the nest
+    - stop the food to be replaced in the existing groups when they reach the nest
-  - click on "Start food renew" to replace food in the clicked groups and have automatic replacement
+    - start to replace food in the existing groups when they reach the nest
+  - Button "clear group", remove all existing food groups
+  - two click modes are possibles:
+    - click on "Select ant" button and then on the graphic space to select an ant
+    - click on "AddFoods" button and then on the graphic space to add a food group
   - menu "File":
     - "Restart": start a new simulation from the beginning
     - "Export sample": export max 10000 trained sample of the selected ant to file (the file is created on server side ./test/testant.json)